 Disney Dining Plan (DDP) (suspended)

-Generally speaking, DDP is a plan where you purchase credits to spend on food in the parks and can only be purchased by guests of Disney-managed hotels (ie Swan and Dolphin are out).
-DDP can be a good source of savings or a hole, it all depends on how you intend to use it.
+Generally speaking, the Disney Dining Plan is a plan where you purchase credits to spend on food in the parks and can only be purchased by guests of Disney-managed hotels (ie Swan and Dolphin are out).
+The Disney Dining Plan can be a good source of savings or a hole, it all depends on how you intend to use it.